eclipse-theia/theia-website/src/docs/project_goals.md

 ## Product Templates

-The Eclipse Theia project does not primarily aim at providing products for end users, but focuses on offering a platform for building products.
+The Eclipse Theia project does not primarily aim to provide products for end users but focuses on offering a platform for building products.
 However, the project provides product templates, a.k.a.
 “Blueprints”.
-These blueprints serve two purposes: First, they allow to consume example Theia-based products from the view point of an end user, which enables them to evaluate the underlying platform without first creating a product based on it.
+These blueprints serve two purposes.
+First, they allow adopters to consume example Theia-based products from the view point of an end user, which enables them to evaluate the underlying platform without first creating a product based on it.
 Second, the blueprints serve as templates to create custom products.
 Therefore, the template products contain documentation on how to customize them.

 ## Open and Vendor Neutral Governance